Sean Rash: 2024

 Rash suffered through an injury-plagued PBA season in 2024, cashing only six times in 15 events and ranking 42nd in points.
 He was a member of the Las Vegas High Rollers PBA Elite League team, which won the 2024 Elias Cup championship.
 In the semifinal round, Rash rolled a strike on all eight of his shots as the High Rollers advanced against the Motown Muscle.

 2025

 On January 31, 2025, Rash was voted into the PBA Hall of Fame (Performance category).
 He was officially inducted in April, 2025.
 Despite battling a hand injury that occurred during the latter stages of match play, Rash won the Storm Lucky Larsen Masters in Helsingborg, Sweden for his 18th PBA Tour title and first since 2021.
 After knocking off American Nate Purches in the semifinals, he defeated Finland's Juho Rissanen in the final match, 221–191.
 The 18th win moved Rash into the top 20 on the PBA's all-time titles list (tied with four others in 19th place).

+Rash ranked #7 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.